×

 Can a hernia cause back pain?

-Yes, a hernia can cause back pain when it puts pressure on nearby nerves and surrounding tissues, leading to referred pain.
+Yes, a lumbar hernia can cause back pain by pressing on nerves and surrounding tissues, leading to referred pain in the lower back or flank.

 What does a flank hernia feel like?